Phamiliarize/amigo/README.md

 # amigo
 amigo is a modern bulletin board software that aims to be performant, easily extensible, and simple to deploy.

-# Features
+# Features (Roadmap)
-At it's core, we have the staple categories, thread, and posts and all the features around it.

-Markdown (0%) - Posts user markdown; it's modern and easy.
+More than categories, threads, and posts, a modern bulletin board needs;

+- __Auth__ (0%)
+  - Amigo follows a BYO model- it seamlessly integrates with your existing identity solution by using [JWTs](https://jwt.io/).
+Simply map Amigo roles to your users in your identity provider and pass the JWK URL your instance should use to verify tokens.
+- __BBS__ (0%)
+  - Progressive enhancement/SSR for SEO
+  - Categories, threads, and posts
+  - Mod Tools
+    - Needs prep/user stories
+  - Private Functionality
+    - Private Categories
+    - Private Threads?

+- __Extensible Markdown__ (0%)
+  - Safe, sanitized markdown that can be extended for your usecase.
+- __Themes__ (0%)
+  - Easily override default templates and load custom CSS to create themes.
+- __Hooks__ (0%)
+  - Extend functionality and execute your own scripts during the lifecycle of specific actions (tbd)
+- __In-App Notifications__ (0%)
+  - Notify users of replies; staff of new posts

-Levels (0%) - Activity and kudos earn levels; different actions can be locked behind levels, giving a tool for filtering out bots, trolls, and bad actors.
+~~Levels (0%) - Activity and kudos earn levels; different actions can be locked behind levels, giving a tool for filtering out bots, trolls, and bad actors.
 Profiles (0%) - User's can assume a different profile and post as that profile.
-Profiles are extensible.
+Profiles are extensible.~~ :
-Themes (0%) - Easily override default templates and load custom CSS to create themes.
-In-App Notifications (0%) - Notify users of replies; staff of new posts Hooks (0%) - Extend functionality by triggering custom JavaScript before or after certain actions.